benjamincrozat/legacy-blog/posts/5-how-to-redirect-to-another-page-php.md

 Modified At: 2022-10-23
 ---

-# Redirect users to other pages in PHP
+# Redirect users in PHP in 3 easy steps

 **To redirect users to another page in PHP, use the [`header()`](https://www.php.net/manual/en/function.header.php) function.**